Monroe07/OSD/WP-Distance.md

 ![](http://gabek.ddns.net/MinimOSD-Extra_wiki_pictures/61.png)

+This panel is hidden till there is an active WP!

 Waypoint direction indicates the direction to the next waypoint, relative to your plane.

 You need a magnetometer to make this panel work more precisely.